yoasif/yoasif.github.io/_posts/2025-06-18-mozilla-backs-off-on-data-collection-firefox-labs-to-not-require-telemetry-or-studies-in-future-updates.markdown

 ---
 layout: post
-title:  "Mozilla Backs off on Data Collection: Firefox Labs to Not Require Telemetry or Studies in Future Updates"
+title:  "Mozilla Clarifies on Data Collection: Firefox Labs to Not Require Telemetry or Studies in Future Updates"
 date:   2025-06-18 3:05 -0500
 categories: writing
 tags: firefox